Lecture — TR 1:30-3:00pm — 1571 GGBL (also recorded via CAEN)

 This course focuses on software engineering and analysis.
 At a high level, the course is organized around five core topics:

 This course draws inspiration from Carnegie Mellon's Foundations of Software Engineering (15-313) course as well as from the insights of Drs.
-Prem Devanbu, Christian Kästner, Marouane Kessentini, and Claire Le Goues.
+Prem Devanbu, Christian Kästner, Marouane Kessentini, Kevin Leach, and Claire Le Goues.

 This course is an upper-level CS technical elective for both CS-Eng and CS-LSA.
 (It does not show up in some versions of the CS-LSA Program Guide, but it does, in fact, count.
 Students can check their Audits to confirm.)